tlhunter/take-home-test-uber/README.md

 ## Benchmark Information

 On my Quad 2Ghz/8GB/RAM/SSD Debian laptop, with ~300k rows of event data, the SQL queries usually take between 10ms and 20ms to execute.

+## Known Issues

+If you kill the service and restart it, the data will get out of sync with the "real state" of the world.
+So it's best to kill both the server and the emitter, then start the emitter followed by the server.